The Demandbase Tag can send Company Profile Attributes to Custom Dimensions in Google Analytics 4 (GA4), enhancing B2B web traffic insights.

 -

-Create a custom dimension for each Demandbase attribute from Step 5.
+Create a custom dimension for each Demandbase attribute from step 5 by entering the following:

 - Description: (Optional) Enter a description to add details for the dimension.